iomatix/-SCPSL-AudioManagerAPI/AudioManagerAPI/README.md

 - `ISpeaker.Play`: Plays audio samples with optional looping (for advanced use cases).
 - `ISpeakerWithPlayerFilter.SetValidPlayers`: Sets a filter to control which players hear the audio.
 - `StaticSpeakerFactory.ClearSpeakers`: Clears all registered speakers.
-- `StaticSpeakerFactory.AudioFilters.*`: Provides predefined filters for role, team, distance, room, and custom conditions.
+- `AudioManagerAPI.Features.Filters.AudioFilters.*`: Provides predefined filters for role, team, distance, room, and custom conditions.

 ## Notes